 The format for each session seems to be one hot number coupled with a slightly more novelty-based one.
 “Mellophone Stomp,” written by Moyer and seemingly based on “Tiger Rag,” is the other jazz tune on the other two sessions and it also avoids musical shtick (if not reaching the same level of excitement):

 Tracks for horn plus rhythm from this period are welcome opportunities to hear how soloists during the so-called rise of the jazz soloist handled improvisation outside of collective ensembles or not sandwiched between band sections.
 “The Stampede” may or may not be Moyer’s best solo on record (I’d say so but I’m no Moyeranic, or even Moyerphile).
 It is definitely one of his longest solos, highlighting a unique multi-instrumentalist at play in a looser jazz setting.
 It’s interesting to speculate on the results of further Trio sessions or ones with a better rhythm section (perhaps keeping Ray Bauduc on drums but with a livelier pianist than Moyer’s boss Fred Rich).

-As it stands, Lord’s jazz discography lists Moyer’s last recording in December 1926, about a month after his last Trio session.
+According to Lord’s jazz discography Moyer’s last recording was in December 1926, about a month after his last trio session.
 Pianist Charlie LaVere reports that by 1932 Moyer was leading a band around Oklahoma City.
 Subsequent newspaper clippings show that Moyer’s territory band kept busy for several years in Texas, with gigs in Kentucky, Arkansas, New Orleans and Kansas City.
 By that time, he was simply “Ken Moyer” and it’s a small wonder why.
 Would anyone want to be a goof forever?